pipe-cd/pipecd/docs/content/en/blog/news/november-2021-update.md

 {{< tabpane >}}
 {{< tab lang="yaml" header="Using PREVIOUS strategy" >}}
-# ADA by comparing between metrics data of current and previous deployment.
+# ADA by comparing the time series of metrics data between the running and the last successful deployment.
 - name: ANALYSIS
   with:
     duration: 30m